-The definition of TBI in North Carolina is currently under Section 122C-3 (12a) North Carolina’s Mental Health, Developmental Disabilities, and Substance Abuse Act of 1985 as a “Developmental Disability,” caused by a traumatic head injury and is manifested after age 22.
+The definition of TBI in North Carolina is currently under Section 122C-3 (12a) of North Carolina’s Mental Health, Developmental Disabilities, and Substance Abuse Act of 1985 as a “Developmental Disability,” caused by a traumatic head injury, and is manifested after age 22.
 Under this context, a concussion can meet the criteria of a permanent injury since it provides various angles in which the symptoms suffered lead to permanent physical impediments.
 Under the developmental disability statute, “disability” means a severe, chronic disability which:

 - Is likely to continue indefinitely.

 - Results in substantial functional limitations in three or more of the following areas of significant life activity: self-care, receptive and expressive language, capacity for independent living, learning, mobility, self-direction, and economic self-sufficiency.

 - Reflects the person’s individually planned and coordinated need for a combination and sequence of special interdisciplinary, or generic care, treatment, or other services which are of lifelong or extended duration.

 - When applied to children from birth through four years of age, may be evidenced as a developmental delay.